Conqxeror/veloxx/docs/GETTING_STARTED.md

 - Look at the test files for usage patterns
 - Open an issue on GitHub for bugs or feature requests

-Happy data processing with Velox! 🚀
+Happy data processing with Veloxx! 🚀